jamiefdhurst/blog/articles/2022-02-06_go_with_docker.md

 ## I explain how to use Docker with my a simple web server in Go, how that can be integrated that into a build pipeline in Jenkins to illustrate test results and code coverage.

-Building a web server or application with Go may not be everyone's first choice, but there are some significant advantages to think about: a stringly-typed language makes everything a little more predictable and Go still makes things nice and easy to get started with some built-in libraries, you can easily extend out and test what you need, and of course Go is extremely lightweight and fast - your application will be able to handle a lot of throughput right out of the box.
+Building a web server or application with Go may not be everyone's first choice, but there are some significant advantages to think about: a strongly-typed language makes everything a little more predictable and Go still makes things nice and easy to get started with some built-in libraries, you can easily extend out and test what you need, and of course Go is extremely lightweight and fast - your application will be able to handle a lot of throughput right out of the box.
 Also, why not, it's fun!